ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-kalman-filter.markdown

 Cov(Y,N) = 0
 \end{aligned}
 \end{equation}

-\item Gaussian property is deeply linked to linearity!
+Gaussian property is deeply linked to linearity!

-\item Projection of vectors onto different directions (Gaussian random variable can be projected)
+Projection of vectors onto different directions (Gaussian random variable can be projected)

-\item Project $Y$ into the direction of $X$ (this is what $CX$ does)
+Project $$Y$$ into the direction of $X$ (this is what $CX$ does)

-\item $V$ is the leftover part of $Y$ that is orthogonal to $X$
+$$V$$ is the leftover part of $Y$ that is orthogonal to $X$

-\item Orthogonality of Gaussian R.V.s: covariance is zero.
+Orthogonality of Gaussian R.V.s: covariance is zero.
 No way to use one to predict the other (can derive formally as inner product in vector space)

-\end{itemize}
-\subsection{Linear Control Systems}
-\begin{itemize}
-\item
+## Linear Control Systems

 \begin{equation}
 \begin{aligned}
 \dot{x} = Ax + Bu \\
 y = Cx + Du
 \end{aligned}
 \end{equation}

-\item We use the discrete-timve version in this class, not the continuous form
+We use the discrete-timve version in this class, not the continuous form

 \begin{equation}
 \begin{aligned}